tborg2793/ML-PathTraversal/README.md

 algorithms will perform a two-fold test and the results for the accuracy will be reported in this report.
 This was easily done by just swapping the test data with the training data when calling from the functions in the code.

+See pdf PathTraversal Report in repo for further information on techniques used